If you’ve never hiked before these beginner trails will get you hooked.

 A GENTILE REMINDER: Venturing off trails damages vegetation, leads to erosion and impacts wildlife.

 The views and hike along Twin Lakes might get you excited to do more hikes!
 Inter-Laken Trail rolls gently up and down along the lakeshore with views of Mt.
 Elbert peeking through a forest of tall Aspen trees.
 Sound beautiful?
 It’s stunning.
-But that’s not all, after hiking 2.4 miles you come upon the preserved 1879 historic resort.
+But that’s not all, after hiking 2.4 miles you come upon the preserved 1879 Inter-Laken historic resort.
 Open for you to explore on your own.
 You’ll be here awhile.
 Located between Buena Vista, CO and Leadville, CO.
+Open year round – great beginner snowshoe!

 Three Lakes Trail – Somerset, CO

 Three Lakes Trail on Kebler Pass about 16 miles from Crested Butte is colorful Colorado.
 3 alpine lakes, a waterfall, wildflowers, aspens, pines … it’s all here.
-Easy hiking on one of Colorado’s most beautiful passes.
+Easy 4.7 mile loop hiking on one of Colorado’s most beautiful mountain passes.
+Highly recommend!

-A hike to remember and to get completely hooked on hiking.
+A hike to remember and you’ll get completely hooked on hiking on this trail.

 Bridgeport Trail – Dominguez Canyon Wilderness